Providing suitable employment

 If you believe your employer has failed to make reasonable efforts to identify and offer you suitable employment in your workplace you can:

-- submit an employer investigation request to ReturnToWorkSA.
+- submit an employer investigation request (PDF, 119 KB) to ReturnToWorkSA, or

 - apply to your employer in writing seeking suitable employment - refer to section 18 (3) of the Return to Work Act 2014; or if that fails,